SvenPfiffner/AutoEdit/README.md

 A stable release with proper packaging and documentation is coming soon.
 For now, this is a research prototype.

+## Ethical Use & Disclaimer ⚖️

+This tool uses uncensored AI models capable of generating or modifying any content.
+Users are solely responsible for ensuring their use complies with applicable laws and ethical standards.
+The developer assumes no liability for misuse, harmful content generation, or any damages resulting from use of this software.
+Please use responsibly and respect intellectual property rights, privacy, and human dignity.

 ## Running It

 If you want to try it anyway: